40 Music Books That Musicians Love

 Before fronting one of the most important bands in the underground punk scene, the Cro-Mags, John Joseph faced homelessness, addiction, betrayal and insanity.
 During his enviable musical career, he relapsed and found himself right back where he started, at the bottom.

-In Fa Fa Fa Fa Fa Fa, David Bowman charts the early years, the worldwide success and eventual split of legendary Rock band Talking Heads.
+One of the best music biographies out there, in Fa Fa Fa Fa Fa Fa, David Bowman charts the early years, the worldwide success and eventual split of legendary Rock band Talking Heads.

 With unprecented access to the original members, this book is written in a gossip-like tone which fans of the band will devour.